frictionlessdata/datapackage-pipelines/README.md

   If omitted, all resources in datapackage are streamed.

 - `ignore-missing` - if true, then missing resources won't raise an error but will be treated as 'empty' (i.e. with zero rows).
+  Resources with empty URLs will be treated the same (i.e. will generate an 'empty' resource).

 *Example*: